Grokzen/docker-redis-cluster/README.md

 ## Discussions, help, guides

-Github have recently released their `Discussions` feature into beta for more repositories across the github space.
+Github has recently released its `Discussions` feature into beta for more repositories across the github space.
 This feature is enabled on this repo since a while back.

-Becuase we now have this feature, the issues feature will NOT be a place where you can now ask general questions or need simple help with this repo and what it provides.
+Because we now have this feature, the issues feature will NOT be a place where you can now ask general questions or need simple help with this repo and what it provides.

 What can you expect to find in there?